ardevd/jlrpy/README.md

 ## Documentation
 The associated API documentation for the JLR InControl API is a good read for anyone wanting to make use of this project.
 It's currently available [here](https://documenter.getpostman.com/view/6250319/RznBMzqo)

-## Help Needed
-As I currently do not own a vehicle yet the work represented here is the result of static analysis.
-If anyone with a vehicle is willing to help me reverse the protocol further, please let me know on Gitter.
-Also, be sure to check out any available pull requests and test out the described functionality there.

 ## Installation

 Either check out this repository directly or install through pip (for Python3).